OT-CONTAINER-KIT/redis-operator/README.md

 For documentation, please refer to https://ot-container-kit.github.io/redis-operator/

-Organizations that are using Redis Operator to manage their redis workload can be found [here](./USED_BY_ORGANIZATIONS.md)
+Organizations that are using Redis Operator to manage their redis workload can be found [here](./USED_BY_ORGANIZATIONS.md).
+If your organization is also using Redis Operator, please free to add by creating a PR https://github.com/OT-CONTAINER-KIT/redis-operator/pulls.

 ## Architecture